siddle00/ece209as_project/docs/report.md

 This section should cover the following items:

 * Motivation  <br />
-We observe a surge in the count of smart devices that uses voice control as its interface to users over the past decade.
+  -We observe a surge in the count of smart devices that uses voice control as its interface to users over the past decade.
 And since voice control is used in numerous senstive applications such as Banking, Healthcare and Smart Homes, Automatic Speaker Verification systems are used as a form of biometric identification of the speaker.
 Over the past few years, there has been many attempts to spoof the ASV system by various attacks like Impersonation attacks, Replay Speech Synthesis, Voice Conversion.
 Hence a countermeasure system is needed to identify such attacks.
 The Countermeasure System will complement the ASV system in its identification process.
 The goal of the project is to develop a Countermeasure (CM) system to complement the ASV system to verify the authenticity (original/fake) of a given audio sample.

 * Objective  <br />
-The Automatic Speaker Verification (ASV) system ideally aims to verify the identity and authenticity of a target user given an audio sample.
+  -The Automatic Speaker Verification (ASV) system ideally aims to verify the identity and authenticity of a target user given an audio sample.
 However, these ASV systems are vulnerable to spoofing attacks of the following kind:
     - Impersonation attacks
     - Replay
     - Speech Synthesis
     - Voice Conversion

-Physical Access Attacks: Replay attacks where in the attacker captures the voice of the target user using a recording device and plays the recording to the ASV system)  <br />
+  -Physical Access Attacks: Replay attacks where in the attacker captures the voice of the target user using a recording device and plays the recording to the ASV system)  <br />

-Voice Conversion/Speech Synthesis attacks : Attacks where in an attacker utilizes TTS (text to speech) modules to generate speech to mimic the target user or use voice conversion techniques to convert the attacker’s voice to the target user’s voice). <br />
+  -Voice Conversion/Speech Synthesis attacks : Attacks where in an attacker utilizes TTS (text to speech) modules to generate speech to mimic the target user or use voice conversion techniques to convert the attacker’s voice to the target user’s voice). <br />

-Our aim to develop an countermeasure system which helps us tackle the Speech Synthesis/Voice Conversion attacks commonly referred to as Logical Access attacks.
+  -Our aim to develop an countermeasure system which helps us tackle the Speech Synthesis/Voice Conversion attacks commonly referred to as Logical Access attacks.
 We will explore various feature extraction techniques such as MFCC, CQCC, Mel Spectrum and couple it with both DNN and Non Neural Network architectures to understand the performance of the resulting models.
 <br />

 * State of the Art & Its Limitations:  <br />